TransatAR-Dev-Team/TranslatAR/stt-service/README.md

 - [Docker](https://www.docker.com): A containerization tool, allowing the service to run in an isolated and consistent environment.
 - [CUDA/cuDNN](https://developer.nvidia.com/cuda-zone): Used for GPU acceleration if available.

 ## Getting Started

-See the `README.md` in the root of the project for instructions on building and running the entire project, including enabling GPU acceleration for STT.
+See the `README.md` in the root of the project for instructions on building and running the entire project.

 ### Prerequisites

-Python 3.10 *must* be installed on your system before managing dependencies locally.
+Python 3.10 must be installed on your system before running tests or managing dependencies locally.
 If you're not altering dependencies, this isn't needed.

 * On Ubuntu/Debian-based systems, you can use Dead Snakes to install it:
     ```sh